-Rotherham Metropolitan Borough Council is overseen by four Commissioners.
+Rotherham Metropolitan Borough Council is overseen by three Commissioners.
 They were appointed by Government in February 2015 after a number of reports highlighted serious failings across the authority.

-On 11 February 2016, on recommendation from the Commissioners, the Secretary of State for Communities and Local Government confirmed new directions that hand back some powers of functions to Members.
-These are:
+Since then, on recommendation from the Commissioners, the Secretary of State for Communities and Local Government confirmed new directions that handed back some powers of functions to Members.

 The Commissioners have produced several key documents that are available to download.